What are job arrays?

 ...

 Submitting arrays jobs is quite simple.
-For each of the supported queue systems and schedulers, one simply adds the -t <int-range> options to the submission command, qsub for PBS torque and SUN grid engine, msub for Moab, e.g., for PBS torque:
+For each of the supported queue systems and schedulers, one simply adds the -t <int-range> options to the submission command, qsub for PBS torque, SUN grid engine, msub for Moab and --array=<int-range> to sbatch for Slurm, e.g., for Slurm:

-$ qsub -t 1-250 bootstrap.pbs
+$ qsub -t 1-250 jobscript.pbs

 Although job arrays provide sufficient features for simple scenarios, it quickly becomes a nuisance for more sophisticated problems, especially in parameter exploration type computations. atools aims to eliminate as much as possible of the boiler plate code you have to write over and over again.